pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 ##### Subscribe to the channel

-Before running the above example, subscribe to the same channel (see Subscribe).
+Before running the above publish example, either using the Debug Console (https://www.pubnub.com/docs/console/) or in a separate script/terminal, subscribe to the same channel.

 ### Response

-Returns PNPublishResult:
+The publish() operation returns a PNPublishResult:

-- getTimetoken() (Integer): Timetoken when the message was published.
+- getTimetoken() → Integer: Timetoken when the message was published.

 ### Other examples